So many new (and fantastic) Italian spots in the City

 And, yes, lately, it seems like that.
 And for me — someone who’s never really sought out Italian food at restaurants — I am now truly converted.
 My annoying dairy, egg and gluten sensitivities (not allergies, mind you) are one reason I hadn’t really been a huge Italian restaurant fan.
 Till now.

 Italians know how to enjoy life, right?
 Eating with people you love, eating food MADE with love, all of it feels good.
 Relaxing over dinner.
 No rushing.
 Sitting, talking, having dessert, too.
 One day, I’d like to visit Italy.
 I keep thinking maybe I can leave my life and move to Tuscany like Diane Lane’s character Frances in Under the Tuscan Sun or find a place to stay awhile, like Julia Roberts’ Liz in Eat Pray Love?
-But, I have a good job now…so, I probably shouldn’t rock the boat.
-(The benefits and steady paycheck boat, you know?
-I’m single and over a certain age, so I need to take care ‘o business.)
-Sorry, that is my current reality.
-But a girl can certainly dream.
+Okay, probably not — but a girl can certainly dream.

 So, onto the new Italian places I’d highly recommend.